jweissmanlab/PEtracer-2025/README.md

 # Image processing

 The [image_processing](https://github.com/jweissmanlab/PETracer_Paper/tree/main/image_processing) directory
 contains code for processing imaging data.
-Image processing was performed on a Linux HPC cluster with SLURM, [Deconwolf 0.4.5](https://elgw.github.io/deconwolf/), and [fishtank 0.0.1](https://fishtank-jsw.readthedocs.io/en/latest/index.html) installed.
 Raw imaging files are not publicly available due to file size, but code can be used to process other imaging data in the same format.
 Processed files for each experiment (e.g. 241213_F320-4-3_MF4++) can be generated with the following steps:

 1. Nuclei segmentation using Cellpose and Deconwolf
 ```bash